Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Mapping processes to swim lanes and pools

-- Supplementing the model with artifacts
+- Enhancing the model with artifacts

 Analyzing Enterprise Structure